Tanishq showroom in Gujarat forced to put up apology for contentious ad, police deny mob attack

 The note, written in Gujarati and posted on the door of the store, apologised to the Hindu community in the district.
 It also condemned the advertisement, calling it “shameful”, PTI reported.
 The note has been removed, the police said.

 Earlier on Wednesday, media reports claimed that a mob had attacked the store in Gandhidham over the commercial, following which the apology was put up.
 However, the police claimed that there was no such attack.
 Kutch (East) Superintendent of Police Mayur Patil said the news that the shop was attacked was fake.
-“This is working in the manner of propaganda so do not pay heed to these rumours,” he said.

 The showroom manager also told ANI that the store was not attacked.